Sydney Meshkov: Academic career

 Meshkov received his undergraduate A.B. degree in physics (1947) and his Ph.D. in physics (1954) from the University of Pennsylvania, as well as his M.S.
 (1949) from the University of Illinois.
-He held positions at many institutions, most notably at the National Bureau of Standards (NBS, now known as NIST) as a member of the Senior Executive Service (1962–1990), and at Caltech, where he was a Visiting Associate and a Visiting Professor of Theoretical Physics in the 1970s and 1980s.
+He held positions at many institutions, most notably at the National Bureau of Standards (NBS, renamed in 1990 as NIST, the National Institute of Standards and Technology) as a member of the Senior Executive Service (1962–1990), and at Caltech, where he was a Visiting Associate and a Visiting Professor of Theoretical Physics in the 1970s and 1980s.
 He was a LIGO staff member from 1994 to 2020.
 Before joining LIGO, Meshkov left NIST to spend four years at the Superconducting Super Collider (1990–1994).

 He also held positions at Princeton University, the Weizmann Institute, the University of Texas at Arlington, the University of Pittsburgh, the Center for Theoretical Studies, University of Miami, UCLA, UC Santa Barbara, UC Irvine, the University of Pennsylvania, and the University of Delaware.

 Meshkov was one of the original organizers for a series of conferences on physics (the "Coral Gables conferences"), taking place at or near the University of Miami, which began in 1964 and continue to the present.

 He also played an important role in the development of the Aspen Center for Physics (1968–2020) as Secretary and Trustee, and finally as an Honorary Trustee.
 When he started working at LIGO, he and Gary Sanders started the first winter conference on gravitational wave detection at Aspen.
 He continued as a chair of the Gravitational Wave Advanced Detector Workshop (GWADW) series of LIGO conferences until his death in 2020.